Omkar090804/Creasophere_Assn/README.md

-# SigmaValue — Mini Real Estate Analysis Chatbot (Option 2)
+# SigmaValue — Mini Real Estate Analysis Chatbot

 This package contains a **React** frontend and a **Django + DRF** backend that:
 - Accepts a query (e.g., "Analyze Wakad")